ampache/ampache/docs/API-JSON-methods.md

 ### stats

 Get some items based on some simple search types and filters.
-This method has partial backwards compatibility with older api versions but should be updated to follow the current input values.
+(Random by default) This method HAD partial backwards compatibility with older api versions but it has now been removed
-(Changed in 400001 'filter' added)
 @param array $input

 @return object